 Changsha, the capital of China’s southern Hunan Province, is home to around 5 million people.
 Yet, given China’s massive population, it doesn’t even crack the list of twenty biggest cities!
-As such, Changsha is largely unknown to foreign visitors, though some pass through on their way to Zhangjiajie National Park.
+As such, Changsha is largely unknown to foreign visitors, though some pass through on their way to Zhangjiajie National Forest Park.
 But despite its relative obscurity, the city has enough surprises in store to warrant a stopover.
 For nature and culture lovers, scenic areas like Yuelu Mountain and Orange Island can be explored together in a single day.

 Changsha’s history is about as old as China’s itself.
 It was a major population center as far back as the 8th century BC, and it was the capital of Changsha State during the Han dynasty (206 BC – 220 AD).
 And more recently, it’s known throughout China for being the hometown of none other than Mao Zedong.
 But much of central Changsha was destroyed in a 1938 fire, meaning the city east of the river doesn’t really feel all that old.
 Yuelu Mountain, then, is one of the best places to experience the area’s ancient past.